(穂高岳) Mt. Hotaka Hike

 Bus schedule, Tokyo < > Kamikochi

 • Shin-hotaka Onsen (新穂高温泉).
-Some of the trails are not passable due to an earthquake, the passable trail is either via Yarigatake or going up Shinhotaka Ropeway - which is the dangerous trail.
+Some of the trails are not passable due to an earthquake, the passable trail is either via Yarigatake or going up Shinhotaka Ropeway - which is the dangerous trail (Gendarme).
 Access wise, this is bus stop H065 in the schedule below.
 Take note that you would want to stop at the last stop - Shihotaka Ropeway, NOT Shinhotaka Onsen.

 • Bus, Tokyo to Hirayu Onsen (平湯温泉).
 JPY4,000 one way, using JBL bus pass.
 Otherwise, JPY6,200 one way, reserve here.